Something big is happening in Canadian real estate investing. Money is leaving Canada at record speeds, and it’s heading south to the United States.

 The smart money is already moving.
 Major institutions with armies of analysts are redirecting billions to American properties.
 Individual investors are setting up U.S. entities and bank accounts.

 The question isn’t whether U.S. real estate makes sense for Canadian investors anymore.
-The question is whether you’re ready to explore it for yourself.
+The question is whether you’re ready to explore US mortgage financing for Canadians.

 Frequently Asked Questions